dart-lang/leak_tracker/doc/TROUBLESHOOT.md

 This page describes how to troubleshoot memory leaks.
 See other information on memory leaks [here](../README.md).

-To understand root cause of a memroy leak, gather additional information.
+To understand the root cause of a memroy leak, you may want to gather additional information.

 - **not-disposed**:

-    - **Allocation call-stack** helps to detect owner of the object, that is responsible for the object disposal.
+    - **Allocation call-stack** helps to detect the owner of the object that is responsible for the object's disposal.

 - **not-GCed or GCed-late**:

-    - **Allocation and disposal call-stacks**: help to understand lifecicle of the object that may help to see where the object is held from garbage collection.
+    - **Allocation and disposal call-stacks**: helps to understand lifecycle of the object which may reveal where the object is being held from garbage collection.

     - **Other lifecycle events**: TODO: add content